-As part of the evidence base for the STP, we published our Monitoring and Evaluation Strategy in March 2024.
+We published our Monitoring and Evaluation Strategy in March 2024.
 The strategy consists of a series of headline, core, and supplementary metrics that underpin the STP vision and its three strategic ambitions.
-When taken in totality, these metrics provide a picture of progress against the STP - illustrating where more/different action may be needed year on year - and this can be used to inform TfN's advice to government and national delivery bodies, as well as support local transport planning.
+When taken in totality, these metrics provide a picture of progress against the STP - highlighting in the process where actions may need to be adjusted or strengthened year on year.
+This can be used to inform TfN's advice to government and national delivery bodies on investment priorities, as well as supporting delivery of Local Growth Plans and Local Transport Plans.